-Below are frequently asked questions for the following Pittsburgh CLO Education activities:
+Below are frequently asked questions for CLO Academy classes & activities:

 Q: Do I have to audition or have experience in the performing arts to get into the CLO Academy?